 - 2 cups all-purpose flour

-- ⅓ cup buttermilk (plus more for brushing)
+- ⅓ cup room temperature buttermilk (plus more for brushing)

 - ¾ cup pumpkin puree

-- 3 tablespoons pure maple syrup (or honey)
+- 3 tablespoons Maple Grove Farms of Vermont maple syrup (or honey as a substitute.)

-- In a small bowl, whisk together the buttermilk, pumpkin and maple syrup until well blended.
+- In a small bowl, whisk together the buttermilk, pumpkin and maple syrup.
 Make a well in the dry ingredients and pour the buttermilk mixture in, stirring until just moistened.
 (Dough will be a bit shaggy.)

 - Turn dough out onto a lightly floured surface; knead 3 or 4 times, gradually adding additional flour as needed. (dough may still seem a bit ragged, but don't knead it too much.)

 - With floured hands, press or pat dough into a ½-inch-thick 9 x 5 inch rectangle.
-Sprinkle top of dough with additional flour.
+Sprinkle top of dough with additional flour if needed.
 Fold dough over onto itself in 3 sections, starting with 1 short end. (like how you'd fold a letter,) Repeat entire process 1 more time, beginning with pressing into a ½-inch-thick 9 x 5 inch rectangle and then folding like a letter.

 - Bake at 400° for 13-15 minutes or until golden.
 Remove from baking sheet and cool 2 minutes on wire racks.
 Serve warm.